Brazil cracks down post-riot and vows to protect democracy

 Lula said at his news conference there was “incompetence or bad faith" on the part of police, and he promised some would be punished.

-Federal District Gov. Ibaneis Rocha confirmed on Twitter he had fired the capital city’s head of public security, Anderson Torres.
+Federal District Gov. Ibaneis Rocha confirmed on Twitter he had fired the capital city’s head of public security, Anderson Torres — hours before a Supreme Court justice suspended the governor from office, alleging “intentional omission.”

 “Two years since Jan.
 6, Trump’s legacy continues to poison our hemisphere,” U.S. Sen. Bob Menendez, who chairs the Senate’s foreign relations committee, tweeted, adding that he blamed Bolsonaro for inciting the acts.
 “Protecting democracy & holding malign actors to account is essential.”